-To prevent pressure injuries at St Andrew's we use pressure relieving devices for those most at risk of acquiring a pressure injury; conduct daily skin assessments and check on patients hourly to encourage or assist them to change position, as appropriate.
+To prevent pressure injuries at St Andrew's War Memorial Hospital we use pressure relieving devices for those most at risk of acquiring a pressure injury; conduct daily skin assessments and check on patients hourly to encourage or assist them to change position, as appropriate.

 Assessing every patient on admission to identify those at risk of developing a pressure injury and identifying pre-existing pressure injuries